Skip to main content

 • Describe the principles of patient safety and how health information technology facilitates and exacerbates it.

-• Explain the basic principles of health care quality assessment, including pay for performance programs, and how the EHR enables them.
+• Explain the basic principles of healthcare quality assessment, including pay for performance programs, and how the EHR enables them.

 • Discuss health information exchange and its facilitators and barriers.